wp-plugins/auto-clean-url-seo/readme.txt

 For all languages it removes HTML entities and anything that is not a letter, digit, space or apostrophe.

 Please note that the plugin should not be used together with QTRANSLATE or WPML.
 In case you have a multi-language blog, this plugin doesn't work correctly.

+Yoast WordPress SEO has added the functionality of this plugin in version 1.4.16 ("Add option to enable slug stop word cleaning") which is on by default.
+If you use our plugin together with Yoast Wordpress SEO, please turn the WordPress SEO functionality off (find it under SEO -> Permalinks).

 = What can I do with this plugin? =